redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 What's next?
 It is up to you - refine and streamline!

-As you consider automating your project workflows, keep the following wise philisophical observation in mind...
+As you consider automating your project workflows, keep the following wise philosophical observation in mind...

  > Civilazation advances by extending the number of important operations we can perform without thinking.  - Alfred North Whitehead